Side Effects of HIV Medicines

 Blood glucose testing is also important after starting HIV medicines.
 If testing shows high glucose levels, a change in HIV medicines may be necessary.

-Type 2 diabetes can often be controlled with a healthy diet and regular exercise.
-A healthy diet and daily exercise can help a person reach and maintain a healthy weight.
+Type 2 diabetes can often be controlled with a healthy diet and regular physical activity.
+A healthy diet and daily physical activity can help a person maintain a healthy weight.
 If you are overweight, you may be able to prevent or delay type 2 diabetes by losing weight.

-Regular exercise means being active for 30 minutes on most days of the week.
+- Aim for at least 30 minutes of physical activity on most days of the week.